Who will be arranging your shelf?

 When it comes to online stores the answer is not that clear.

-As mentioned before the current trend is to follow Amazon, Walmart, Ebay and AliExpress and to do take in-store promotions inhouse and sell it directly to the sellers and brands, but some of the online retailers and marketplaces still prefer to join Sponsored Product Ad networks and let them take over their top search results, get premium placements and sell it to the brands and sellers.
+As mentioned before the current trend is to follow Amazon, Walmart, Ebay, Cdiscount, Jumia and AliExpress and to do take in-store promotions in-house and sell it directly to the sellers and brands, but some of the online retailers and marketplaces still prefer to join Sponsored Product Ad networks and let them take over their top search results, get premium placements and sell it to the brands and sellers.

-Working with a Sponsored Product Ad network is an easy way to get short term revenues with less effort.
+Working with a Sponsored Product Ad network is an easy way to get short term revenue with less effort.

 Remember the first days of the mobile internet?